-Globally, collective leadership organizations are found to have less of an advantage for acting decisively or effectively navigating complexity, chaos, or ambiguity.
+Collective leadership organizations have less of an advantage for acting decisively or effectively navigating complexity, chaos, or ambiguity.

 When the environment demands decisive action, companies need to shift from collective to directive leadership.
 This requires adaptive leaders who can read the situation and use authority when required.